USING IRONSECUREDOC

 • -e ENVIRONMENT=Development - The environment variable is set to Development.
 This means that the container needs to be run in development mode.
 Normally, this container is used for the test or debug cases; other than that, it varies from nonproduction configurations.

 • -e HTTP_PORTS=8080 - This environment variable is used to specify that the container should expose and listen to port 8080 for HTTP traffic.
-It ensures that access to the service inside the container by passing through this particular port is achieved.
+It ensures access to the service inside the container by passing through this particular port.

-• ironsoftwareofficial/ironsecuredoc:latest - This is simply a Docker image.
-The docker proper will create the newest version of the image that is available from the registry of Docker for IronSecureDoc.
+• ironsoftwareofficial/ironsecuredoc:latest - This is the Docker image.
+This specifies that the latest version of the image should be used from the Docker registry for IronSecureDoc.

 IronSecuredoc Container

-IronSecureDoc's REST API lets users redact, certify, and encrypt documents after it is launched in Docker; this feature is also mentioned elsewhere.
+IronSecureDoc's REST API lets users redact, certify, and encrypt documents after it is launched in Docker.
 Here's a link to the API endpoints and documentation with Swagger UI, once you have launched IronSecureDoc in a Docker container: http://localhost:8080/swagger/index.html.

 Docker Compose Environment Variables (Developer Tutorial): Figure 5 - Swagger UI for you to interact with API endpoints